Brain and Spine Care

 - Time – quickly call 911 if you experience any of these symptoms.

-Not only can strokes be deadly, they can also have lasting effects.
+Not only can strokes be deadly, but they can also have lasting effects.
+A fast diagnosis is key to providing stroke treatment in a safe window.